Bothe–Geiger coincidence experiment: Results, reception and legacy

 Published in September of the same year, an experiment carried in parallel by Compton and Alfred W. Simon using a different technique, reached similar conclusions.
 The Compton–Simon experiment used cloud chamber techniques to track two different types of tracks: tracks of the recoil electron and tracks of the photoelectrons.
 Compton and Simon confirmed the relative angles between the tracks predicted by Compton scattering.
 Compton and Simon write: "the results do not appear to be reconcilable with the view of the statistical production of recoil and photo-electrons by Bohr, Kramers and Slater.
 They are, on the other hand, in direct support of the view that energy and momentum are conserved during the interaction between radiation and individual electrons."

 The Bothe–Geiger experiment and the Compton–Simon experiment marked an end to the BKS theory.
 Kramers was skeptic at the beginning.
 In a letter to Bohr, Kramers said "I can unfortunately not survey how convincing the experiments of Bothe and Geiger actually are for the case of the Compton effect".
 Bohr however finished by accepting the results, in a letter to Ralph H. Fowler he wrote: "there is nothing else to do than to give our revolutionary efforts as honourable a funeral as possible".

 Compton congratulated Bothe and Geiger for their results.
 Max von Laue said that "Physics was saved from being led astray".
 Science philosopher Karl Popper catalogued the result as an experimentum crucis.

 In 1925 after the experiment, Bothe succeeded Geiger as the director of the lab.

-The same year, Heisenberg would start to develop a new reinterpretation of quantum mechanics, based on matrix mechanics.
+The same year, Heisenberg would start to develop a new reinterpretation of quantum mechanics in his Umdeutung paper in 1925.
 In his 1927 paper on the uncertainty principle, he opposes the statistical interpretation of quantum mechanics, citing the Bothe–Geiger paper.
 Heisenberg writes to Pauli: "I argue with Bohr over the extent to which the relation p_{1}q_{1}~h has its origin in the wave-or the discontinuity aspect of quantum mechanics.
 Bohr emphasizes that in the gamma-ray microscope the diffraction of the waves is essential; I emphasize that the theory of light quanta and even the Geiger-Bothe experiments are essential."

 Almost a decade later, Robert S. Shankland performed an experiment that allegedly showed some inconsistencies with photon scattering, resurfacing the idea of BKS theory.
 However it was later (1950) disproved by Robert Hofstadter and John A. Mcintyre with an experiment similar to the Bothe–Geiger experiment reducing the time resolution to 15 nanoseconds.